pippim/pippim.github.io/programs/iothings.md

 into the file `~/.config/iothings/tvip`.

 Linux is required and preferably the Ubuntu distribution.
-The following Linux programs are required:
+The following programs are required:

+- `adb` - Linux package
 - `curl` - Linux package
 - `libnotify-bin` - Linux package
-- `pictureoff - Bash Script provided below
-- `smartplug_off` - Bash Script provided below
+- `pictureoff` - Bash Script provided below

 ---